-The withdrawal charge is set at 25% (but was temporarily reduced to 20% for the period 6 March 2020 to 5 April 2021, to help savers during the COVID-19 outbreak).
-The charge claws back the Government bonus plus an additional penalty.
+The withdrawal charge was originally set at 25% but was reduced to 20% for the period 6 March 2020 to 5 April 2021, to help savers during the COVID-19 outbreak.
+This withdrawal charge claws back the Government bonus given on subscriptions, plus investment growth on that bonus.